American Tobacco Trail (ATT)

 The NCDOT purchased the future ATT corridor in Wake, and later in Chatham and southern Durham counties.
 With Cary and Apex announcing plans to eventually connect with the future trail, the ATT became the spine of what will become a network of over 70 miles of interconnected trails and greenways, including a part of the Circle-the-Triangle Trail envisioned by Sig Hutchinson and the Triangle Greenways Council.
 In late 1998 Curt Devereux brought TRTC online with support from NC Rail Trails.
-Rick Burt published several print newsletters, and Bill Bussey started a periodic e-newsletter that continues to this day.
+Rick Burt published several print newsletters, and Bill Bussey started a periodic e-newsletter that continued until ~2005.

 Wake County officially started working on the ATT in 1998 with the first of a series of planning meetings.
 Christy Cornell, with support from Wake County Parks Director David Carter, Robert Hinson and others, organized and led these meetings of trail users - including TRTC members - and adjacent property owners which continued through 1999, resulting in a master plan for the ATT in Wake county in early 2000.
 The Wake County commissioners approved the ATT as a project later that year.
 TRTC obtained a grant for engineering and design work for the bridges in Wake and Chatham counties and partnered with Wake to utilize these funds for engineering and hydrology work as well as preliminary design of the bridges there.